 We completed \$23.8 million, approximately 90% of the reduced programme, carrying forward \$3.6 million into the 2018/19 year.
-This is a significant improvement in programme completion on recent years.

 Water account

 The Council made a small surplus of \$0.2 million in the water activity for the year and was able to reduce the cumulative water account deficit from \$1.6 million in the previous year to \$1.4 million.
 Council intends to recover the water account deficit over the next five years by gradually increasing water rates.